visualanalyticshealthcare/homepage/content/2024/call-for-papers.md

-Title: Call for Papers
+---
-Category: 2024
+title: "Call for Papers"
-Date: 2024-07-21
+summary: "VAHC 2024 Call for Papers and Demonstrations"
-Slug: call-for-papers
+navTitle: "Call for Papers"
-Authors: VAHC Committee
+order: 10
-Summary: VAHC 2024 Call for Papers and Demonstrations
+---
 CALL FOR PAPERS
 ============================================